fhoedemakers/pico-infonesPlus/README.md

 | NES LATCH     | GPIO11|        |
 | NES Data      | GPIO10|        |

-Flash the Pico with **piconesPlusAdaFruitDVISD.uf2** from the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).
+When using a Pico, Flash **piconesPlusAdaFruitDVISD.uf2** the from the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).
+When using a Pico 2 flash **pico2_piconesPlusAdaFruitDVISD.uf2** instead.

 ### Image: one or two player setup with usb controller and NES/SNES controller port